 - Prepare the dough: To a large mixing bowl, add the softened butter, powdered sugar, almond milk, and vanilla extract.
 Whisk until fully combined and smooth.

 - Next, add the all-purpose flour, almond flour, and salt.
 Stir using a spatula or wooden spoon until it forms a smooth dough.
 At this point, you can divide the dough in half and add the flavorings of your choice (see notes).

-- Shape each half of dough into a 20-24 cm (8 inches) long log.
-It should have a width of about 4 cm (1.5-inch).
+- Shape each half of the dough into a 20-24 cm (8 inches) long log.
+It should have a width of about 4 cm (1.5 inches).
 Tightly wrap each log in a piece of parchment paper (or plastic wrap) and chill in the refrigerator for at least 2 hours.

 - Bake: Preheat oven to 350 °F (175°C) and line a baking sheet with parchment paper.

-- If you want to make the sugar coating: pour ½ cup of granulated sugar in a plate.
+- If you want to make the sugar coating: pour 1/2 cup of granulated sugar on a plate.
 Unwrap a roll of dough and roll it into the sugar.

-- Let cool completely before enjoying!
+- Let them cool completely and enjoy!
 Cookies will keep for up to 5 days in an airtight container.

 - Matcha: Combine 1 teaspoon of matcha powder with 1 teaspoon of hot water.
 Add the matcha paste to the dough.